ChengLabGit/RashX_optimized/readme.md

-## Rashx R Package
+## RashX R Package
-The Rashx package provides a function process_requests for processing requests using various R packages.
-This function takes several parameters and performs data processing and analysis tasks related to gene expression data.
-It utilizes packages such as Seurat, metap, MAST, scDblFinder, ggplot2, cowplot, patchwork, stringr, RColorBrewer, ComplexHeatmap, circlize, tidyverse, concaveman, ggforce, monocle3, dplyr, Rmisc, ggrepel, raster, vegan, and plyr.
+The RashX package provides a function process_requests to classify cutaneous human immune cells taken from skin rashes as either psoriatiform or atopic dermatiform based on their single-cell gene expression profiles.
+This function takes an input RDS created from default Seurat pre-processing and performs the classification.
+It utilizes dependendies Seurat, metap, MAST, ggplot2, cowplot, patchwork, stringr, RColorBrewer, ComplexHeatmap, circlize, tidyverse, concaveman, ggforce, monocle3, dplyr, Rmisc, ggrepel, raster, vegan, and plyr.
+Output includes heatmaps of atopic dermatitis and psoriosis gene signature expression; figures depicting query-sample classification in a reduced gene expression space; and statistical results reporting the significance of the proximity of a query sample to reference atopic dermatitis and psoriasis samples in this reduced gene expression space.

 ## Installation
 To install the Rashx package from GitHub, you can use the remotes package in R. Run the following code in R: